OpenTranslationBible/open-bible/en-GB/27.Daniel/md/daniel-11.md

 The king of the North will return to his own country with great wealth, but his heart will be set against the holy covenant.
 He will take action against it and then return to his own country.

 ## Daniel 11:29
-At the appointed time he will invade the South again, but this time the outcome will be different from what it was before.
+At the appointed time he will invade the South again, but this time the outcome will differ from what it was before.

 ## Daniel 11:30
 Ships of the western coastlands will oppose him, and he will lose heart.
 Then he will turn back and vent his fury against the holy covenant.
 He will return and show favour to those who forsake the holy covenant.